Taylor Swift endorses Kamala Harris: Will it make a difference?

 According to the Harvard study, directing fans to register as voters is a common call to action among celebrities.
 In 2020, YouTube vlogger David Dobrik and, in 2022, model and socialite Hailey Bieber ran online campaigns urging their followers to verify their voter registration status.
 Both campaigns were successful.

-A celebrity endorsement “won’t impact voters who already have strong partisan allegiances, and most voters are in this category,” Richard T Longoria, an Associate Professor of US Government & Politics at University of Texas Rio Grande Valley said.
+A celebrity endorsement “won’t impact voters who already have strong partisan allegiances, and most voters are in this category”, Richard T Longoria, an associate professor of US government and politics at the University of Texas Rio Grande Valley, said.

-Longoria, who specialises in celebrity politics and public opinion added that a small segment of voters can be influenced by such endorsements: “People that are disengaged from the political process or are discovering political issues for the first time can be influenced”.
+Longoria, who specialises in celebrity politics and public opinion, added that a small segment of voters can be influenced by such endorsements.
+“People that are disengaged from the political process or are discovering political issues for the first time can be influenced,” he said.

-This is significant, “In a close election, that could mean the difference between winning and losing,” Longoria said.
+“In a close election, that could mean the difference between winning and losing,” Longoria said.

 But in terms of celebrity endorsements impacting voter turnout for specific candidates, no modern example comes close to the advantage Barack Obama gleaned from the support he won from the queen of talk shows: Oprah Winfrey.